Wheat or gluten is not usually an obstacle to healthy menstruation but can sometimes be a problem for endometriosis, amenorrhea, and thyroid disease.

 You can also speak to your doctor about a blood test for the “coeliac gene” or “coeliac genotype,” which are a couple of chromosomal mutations, known as HLA-DQ2 and HLA-DQ8.
-Testing positive for the coeliac gene means only that you could one day have a problem with coeliac disease or gluten-sensitivity—not that you actually do have a problem.

 Beyond symptoms and testing, the simplest way to determine if you have a gluten-sensitivity is to try strictly avoiding it for at least eight weeks and see how you feel.
 “Strictly avoiding” means having no gluten at all, which is quite a different strategy than just reducing it as you can do with FODMAPs.
 I like how pharmacist Izabella Wentz puts it in her book The Hashimoto’s Protocol: “There’s no such thing as partially gluten-free.”
 It’s an all-or-nothing strategy during the eight-week elimination period.

 In summary, if wheat causes digestive bloating, it’s likely to be a problem with FODMAPs.
 If wheat causes brain fog, psoriasis, autoimmunity, or migraines, it’s more likely to be a problem with gluten.